EN

 Can your tax returns be audited in Tennessee?

-Yes, the Tennessee Department of Revenue can audit any tax returns to verify that correct taxes have been paid.
+Yes, the Tennessee Department of Revenue can audit any tax returns to verify that the correct taxes have been paid.

 Are nonprofit organizations subject to payroll taxes in Tennessee?